1404mri/aiit-website/README.md

    - Build and run the Docker container:

      ```bash
-     docker-compose up --build
+     docker-compose up --build -d
      ```

-   - server will be available at `http://localhost:5003` & `http://localhost:3000`.
+   - server will be available at `http://localhost:8005` & `http://localhost:8006`.

 6. **Build for Production**: